 Bed Rails

 Bed rails can serve two functions.
-One is to prevent falling out of bed.
-The other is they can be used to balance while setting up and getting out of bed.
+They can prevent falling out of bed and can also be used to balance while setting up and getting out of bed.
+It is important to ensure that bed rails are properly installed and are the correct size for the bed.

 Night Lights

-Placing night lights in the bedroom to light a pathway helps avoid trips and bumping into furniture in the dark.
-There are motion sensored night lights that automatically come on when movement is detected.
+Placing night lights in the bedroom to light a pathway can help avoid trips and bumping into furniture in the dark.
+Motion-sensored night lights that automatically come on when movement is detected are a great option.

 Miscellaneous Tips